-BC 562 Biblical Counseling I (3 credits) Students explore the theology, principles, and process of biblical counseling.
-A comparison is made between the historical psychological models of counseling and the biblical counseling model.
-Based on the sufficiency of Scripture in counseling, students will apply biblical solutions to life's challenges.
+BC 511 Biblical Counseling I (3 credits) Students will study the theology and methodology of biblical counseling, emphasizing the sufficiency of Scripture in addressing life's challenges.
+The course fulfills Phase 1 requirements for certification with the Association of Certified Biblical Counselors.
 Offered on campus: Fall; online: Spring odd, Summer even.